aws-samples/aws-modern-application-workshop/module-2/README.md

 }
 ```

+> **Note:** We are assigning the instance of our `ec2.Vpc` to a readonly property so that it may be referenced by other stacks.

 That is all you need to define a VPC!
 Let's now run the `cdk synth` command to observe what this single line generates.
 In a terminal window run the following command:

 ```sh